-- We may not have, or may be unable to obtain, sufficient quantities of ARIKAYCE, the Lamira Nebulizer System or our product candidates to meet our required supply for commercialization or clinical studies, which would materially harm our business. - Adverse consequences to our business could result if we and our manufacturing partners fail to comply with applicable regulations or maintain required approvals. - We are dependent upon retaining and attracting key personnel, the loss of whose services could materially adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - We may encounter difficulties in managing our growth, which could disrupt our operations. - Any acquisitions we make, or collaborative relationships we enter into, may not be clinically or commercially successful, and may require financing or a significant amount of our available cash, which could adversely affect our business. - Our business and operations, including our drug development programs, could be materially disrupted in the event of system failures, security breaches, violations of data protection laws or data loss or damage by us or our clinical research organizations (CROs) or other contractors or consultants. - We have limited experience operating internationally, are subject to a number of risks associated with our international activities and operations and may not be successful in our efforts to expand internationally. - We operate in a highly competitive and changing environment, and if we are unable to adapt to our environment, we may be unable to compete successfully. - If we are unable to protect our intellectual property rights adequately, the value of ARIKAYCE and our product candidates could be materially diminished. - If we fail to comply with obligations in our third party agreements, our business could be adversely affected, including as a result of the loss of license rights that are important to our business. - Government healthcare reform could materially increase our costs, which could materially adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - If we fail to comply with applicable laws, including "fraud and abuse" laws, anti-corruption laws and trade control laws, we could be subject to negative publicity, civil or criminal penalties, other remedial measures, and legal expenses, which could adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - If another party obtains orphan drug exclusivity for a product that is essentially the same as a product we are developing for a particular indication, we may be precluded or delayed from commercializing the product in that indication. - Our use of hazardous materials could expose us to damages, fines, penalties and sanctions and materially adversely affect our results of operations and financial condition. - We have a history of operating losses, expect to incur operating losses for the foreseeable future and may never achieve or maintain profitability. - We may need to raise additional funds to continue our operations, but we face uncertainties with respect to our ability to access capital. - We have outstanding indebtedness in the form of convertible senior notes, and may incur additional indebtedness in the future, which could adversely affect our financial position, prevent us from implementing our strategy, and dilute the ownership interest of our existing shareholders. - The accounting method for the Convertible Notes may have an adverse effect on our reported financial results. - We may be unable to use certain of our net operating losses and other tax assets. - The market price of our stock has been and may continue to be highly volatile, which could lead to shareholder litigation against us. - Certain provisions of Virginia law, our articles of incorporation and amended and restated bylaws and arrangements between us and our employees could hamper a third-party's acquisition of, or discourage a third-party from attempting to acquire control of us.
+- We are dependent upon retaining and attracting key personnel, the loss of whose services could materially adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - We may encounter difficulties in managing our growth, which could disrupt our operations. - Any acquisitions we make, or collaborative relationships we enter into, may not be clinically or commercially successful, and may require financing or a significant amount of cash, which could adversely affect our business. - Our business and operations, including our drug development and commercialization programs, could be materially disrupted in the event of system failures, security breaches, cyber-attacks, deficiencies in our cybersecurity, violations of data protection laws or data loss or damage by us or third parties. - We have limited experience operating internationally, are subject to a number of risks associated with our international activities and operations and may not be successful in our efforts to expand internationally. - We operate in a highly competitive and changing environment, and if we are unable to adapt to our environment, we may be unable to compete successfully. - We have a limited number of significant customers and losing any of them could have an adverse effect on our financial condition and results of operations. - If we are unable to adequately protect our intellectual property rights, the value of ARIKAYCE and our product candidates could be materially diminished. - If we fail to comply with obligations in our third party agreements, our business could be adversely affected, including as a result of the loss of license rights that are important to our business. - Government healthcare reform could materially increase our costs, which could materially adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - If we fail to comply with applicable laws, including "fraud and abuse" laws, anti-corruption laws and trade control laws, we could be subject to negative publicity, civil or criminal penalties, other remedial measures, and legal expenses, which could adversely affect our business, financial condition, results of operations and prospects and the value of our common stock. - Our use of hazardous materials could expose us to damages, fines, penalties and sanctions and materially adversely affect our results of operations and financial condition. - We have a history of operating losses, expect to incur operating losses for the foreseeable future and may never achieve or maintain profitability. - We may need to raise additional funds to continue our operations, but we face uncertainties with respect to our ability to access capital. - We have outstanding indebtedness in the form of convertible senior notes, and may incur additional indebtedness in the future, which could adversely affect our financial position, prevent us from implementing our strategy, and dilute the ownership interest of our existing shareholders. - We may be unable to use certain of our net operating losses and other tax assets. - Goodwill impairment charges in the future could have a material adverse effect on our business, results of operations and financial condition. - The market price of our stock has been and may continue to be highly volatile, which could lead to shareholder litigation against us. - Certain provisions of Virginia law, our articles of incorporation and amended and restated bylaws and arrangements between us and our employees could hamper a third party's acquisition of us or discourage a third party from attempting to acquire control of us.

-Risks Related to the Commercialization and Continued Approval of ARIKAYCE affected.
+Risks Related to the Commercialization and Continued Approval of ARIKAYCE